slu-soc1120/syllabus-alt/policies.Rmd

 Please see the <a href = "https://catalog.slu.edu/academic-policies/academic-policies-procedures/attendance/" target = "_blank">University's attendance policy</a> for additional details.

+### Attendace Collection
+In order to help identify students who might need extra support, I do keep track of who attends class.
+Attendance check-ins will be collected through a simple web-form.
+Students will need a <a href = "https://en.wikipedia.org/wiki/QR_code" target = "_blank">QR code</a> reader application installed on their smartphone to check-in if their phone does not support it automatically.
+The <a href ="https://slu-soc1120.github.io/docs/start_other/#attendance" target = "_blank">Course Docs</a> contain some additional details and links for learning more about how this works.

+This QR code will be available on-screen until I begin class.
+This means that you need to arrive to class at least a minute or two before we begin.
+If you arrive after the QR code has been taken down, I'll put it up again at the end of the "front matter" and "back matter" sections of the lecture slides.

+These web forms are **time stamped**, so if you sign the form 3 minutes after the beginning of class or later, you will be marked as 'late' in the attendance database.
+This is done automatically by my gradebook, so please see me if you have a concern about how this works or, more generally, if you have a concern about regularly being able to arrive to class on time.

+If you do not own a smartphone, please let me know as soon as possible.
+You should note that attendance check-ins are covered by the course's Academic Honesty policy.
+Sharing the check-in form with another student or signing in on their behalf are both violations of this policy.

 ### Zoom Policies
 Since we are meeting virtually via Zoom, there are several additional policies to note: